JNavas2/Text-Case-Changer/README.md

 **Notes**:
 1. Undo (Ctrl+Z) can often be used to revert changes.
-2. Shortcuts can be set for case functions in the browser.
+2. Keyboard Shortcuts can be set for case functions in the browser.
-3. All CAPS and embedded CAP words are preserved in sentence, start & title case.
+3. All CAPS and embedded CAP words (e.g., acronyms, brands) are preserved in Sentence, Start & Title Case.
 4. All words in AP style titles are capitalized except for certain short words, such as articles and short prepositions.
+5. Lower Case can be used to force _all_ letters to lower case (_not_ preserving acronyms or brands).

 **Privacy**: This extension does _not_ collect user information.